Wall Street's Brightest Minds Reveal THE MOST IMPORTANT CHARTS IN THE WORLD

-We asked our favourite portfolio managers, strategists, analysts, and economists across the Street for the charts they deem the most important right now.
-This is what they sent us.
+We asked our favourite portfolio managers, strategists, analysts, and economists in Wall Street for the charts that they deem the most important right now, and this is what they sent us.

-Much of the focus is on the amount of slack left in the labour market and the U.S. economy in general.
-Many are focused on the euro, too, which has surprised many observers with its persistent strength.
+A lot of the focus is on the stock market, as many consider it to be at a critical juncture.

+The withdrawal of Federal Reserve stimulus and attendant normalization of interest rates is also a hot topic — as is the bloodbath in emerging markets — while many are coming around to the notion that the American economy just can’t grow like it used to anymore.

-But there are a lot of other things going on — such as the drop in inflation expectations since the Fed began winding down quantitative easing (QE).
+But there are a lot of other things going on as well.

 Business Insider Emails & Alerts